Timothy Woods

 Charcoal Smoker

-These are typically a bit harder to maintain because of the excess smoke and ash produced, which can build up around the unit (5).
+Charcoal smoker models are typically a bit harder to maintain because of the excess smoke and ash produced, which can build up around the unit (5).
 A major upside of a charcoal smoker, though, is that they can be better for portability.

 Pros

-• Can be better for portability
+• Charcoal smoker can be better for portability

 • Traditional smoke flavor